Mitchell scores 30, Jazz beat Memphis 120-113 to go up 3-1 - WTMJ

 AP Sports Writer

-Now the team with the NBA’s best record in the regular season can close out this first round, best-of-seven series Wednesday night in Game 5 in Salt Lake City.
+That’s the same lead the Jazz blew in losing their first-round series in seven games to Denver in the bubble.
+This time around, the team with the NBA’s best record in the regular season is going home trying to close out this first round, best-of-seven series on Wednesday night in Salt Lake City.

-A year ago in the bubble in Florida, the Jazz also had a 3-1 lead only to lose the first-round series to Denver in seven games.
-Mitchell said the Jazz are in the same situation now.
-This time, they’re happy for the win but know the job’s not done.
+“We obviously remember that feeling that we had last season, and it’s not something we want to experience again,” Jazz guard Mike Conley said.

+This is a different Utah team with Bojan Bogdanovic available and Derrick Favors back on the bench.
+Conley also is more comfortable in his second season.

 “We have to go there and take care of homecourt back in Utah, and I think that’s where our head is at,” Mitchell said.

 All-Star Rudy Gobert scored 13 of his 17 points in the third quarter.
 Jordan Clarkson, the NBA’s 6th man of the year winner, scored 24.
-Bojan Bogdanovic added 13, Mike Conley had 11.
+Bogdanovic added 13, Conley had 11.

 Ja Morant, who averaged 33.7 points through the first three games, scored 23 and had 12 assists for Memphis.
 Dillon Brooks and Jaren Jackson Jr. each added 21, De’Anthony Melton had all 15 of his points in the fourth quarter and Jonas Valanciunas finished with 14 points and 12 rebounds.